Ethnic Studies

 ETHS 345 Ray Warren Symposium on Race and Ethnic Studies Chair

 Content: Student chairs perform substantive analytic work related to this interdisciplinary field of study, conducting extensive research to explore speakers, develop panels, identify important issues, and develop the program of events.
 Working closely with each other, the planning committee, and the faculty director, chairs also develop leadership and professional responsibilities.
 Preference given to minors in ethnic studies, but students with relevant coursework or other experience will be considered.
+Junior standing.
+Requires permission of instructor after completion of application and interview.

 Prerequisites: None.